stitetsati/mybank/README.md

     d. ```Withdraw(tokenId, depositId)```
     - Allows an NFT holder to withdraw a term deposit, and collect the rewards associated with the deposit
-    - If the withdrawal causes a downgrade of tier, it should collect all the accumulated rewards contributed by the deposits that fall out of the collectable range. (i.e. for a tier B to tier A downgrade, rewards accumulated by the 4th and 5th level referrals are automatically collected altogether)
+    - If the withdrawal causes a downgrade of tier, it should collect all the accumulated rewards contributed by the deposits that fall out of the collectable range. (i.e. for a Silver to Bronze downgrade, rewards accumulated by the 4th and 5th level referrals are automatically collected altogether)

 3. Other Specifications